Synixe/Documents/guides/roles/fixed-wing.md

 # Basics

-This guide will not cover the basics of flight, and only covers operations.
+This guide will not cover the basics of flight, and will only cover operations.

 ## HUD